Roblox/roact/CONTRIBUTING.md

 lua spec.lua
 ```

-Or, to generate a LuaCov coverage report:
+Or, to also generate a LuaCov coverage report:

 ```sh
 lua -lluacov spec.lua